-Upon successfully completing the PADI Divemaster course, the applicant receives a certification card and wall certificate denoting this rating.
-The individual also becomes a member of PADI and receives benefits including the ability to purchase professional liability insurance (which may be required to conduct some activities listed below).
+Upon successfully completing the PADI Divemaster course, the individual becomes a member of PADI and receives benefits including the ability to purchase professional liability insurance (which may be required to conduct some activities listed below).

 PADI Divemasters are qualified to:

 - Organize, conduct and supervise land and boat-based recreational diving activities.

 - Assist PADI Instructors in conducting PADI Diver courses.

 - Generally supervise both training and non training related diving activities by planning, organizing and directing dives.

 - Conduct the PADI Scuba Review program for certified divers.

 The PADI Divemaster course is conducted over seven days and includes at least seven open water dives.

 - PADI Advanced Open Water Diver (or qualifying certification from another training organization).

 - PADI Rescue Diver certified (or qualifying certification from another training organization).